sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 python eval_MTL.py --experiment_type Outdoor_Blockage_trainingsamples
 ```

-The results and visualization data will be saved to `./sprial_neuralode` and `./spiral_contiformer`.
+The visualization figures will be saved to `./results`.

-All the experimental results are averaged, i.e., `27, 42, 1024` (the same random seeds for other tasks), use `--seed` to set the seed.